How Heavy Should You Lift for Hypertrophy?

 Set up your volume

 10-20 hard sets per muscle group per week is the range that works for most people.
+Baz-Valle et al. (2022) reviewed 7 studies and found 12-20 weekly sets per muscle to be the sweet spot for trained individuals.
 Where you land depends on training age:

 - Under 1 year: 10-12 sets per muscle per week is plenty.
 Your muscles respond to almost anything right now.